EnhancedNetwork/TOHE-Docs/changelogs/Beta.md

 <details>
 <summary><b><font color=#d395b4>v2.2.0 Beta 3</font></b></summary>

-We've received a definitive update from the developers at Innersloth regarding the Rate Limit anti-cheat measures.<br>
+<b>We've received a definitive update from the developers at Innersloth regarding the Rate Limit anti-cheat measures.<br>
 Innersloth has decided to temporarily relax these measures, with plans to reinstate them on April 4th.
 This will give modders ample time to adapt to the changes in the anti-cheat strategy.
 We're actively working with the team to ensure a smooth transition.<br>
 During this period, we'll be rolling out several test builds to assess the situation and prepare for the eventual reactivation of the anti-cheat measures.<br>
 Please keep in mind that, due to the limitations of the game protocol, we cannot guarantee a fully stable experience on official servers once the Rate Limit anti-cheat measures are reinstated.<br>